Last Updated: September 29, 2022

 Here is a seemingly simple question for you.
 Does transit respond to demand, or does it generate demand?

 To the extent that it generates demand, and shifts it spatially, transit location and investment could be a tool in fighting sprawl.
-Yes, we know that transit has many more policy implications than simply its impact on urban form; we address that in the next section, but for the time being, humor us for a moment.
+Yes, we know that transit has many more policy implications than simply its impact on urban form.
+We address that in the next section, but for the time being, humor us for a moment.

-We have observed that too often transit is planned in a reactive way based only on what already has occurred, or in an idealistic way in which socially desirable goals are weighted so heavily that realism about the current perception of particular neighborhoods is ignored.
+In our city planning projects, we have observed that too often transit is planned in a reactive way based only on what already has occurred, or in an idealistic way in which socially desirable goals are weighted so heavily that realism about the current perception of particular neighborhoods is ignored.

-If you are a member of a transit board or planning commission, or an interested citizen, some analysis and thinking will be required to figure out whether a proposed transit change or even your existing system is a contributing factor for sprawl in your city, or whether careful transit planning can reduce the harmful effects of sprawl.
+If you are a member of a transit board or planning commission, or an interested citizen, some analysis and thinking will be required to figure out whether a proposed transit change or even your entire existing system is a contributing factor for sprawl in your city, or whether careful transit planning can reduce the harmful effects of sprawl.

 So evaluating a particular transit change in the London metropolitan area would require sophisticated analysis of the relationships between transit and sprawl.